$J$-states and quantum channels between indefinite metric spaces: Completely -positive type maps on and quantum -channel

 \section{Completely $J$-positive type maps on $M_{n}(\mathbb{C})$ and quantum $J$-channel}

-The study of positive maps on $C^{\ast}$-algebras began long before the boom of the quantum theories of computation and information, which were suggested mainly by Paul Benioff, Richard Feynman and Yuri Manin in the $80$s of the last century.
+The study of positive maps on $C^{\ast}$-algebras began long before the boom of the quantum theories of computation and information; which were suggested mainly by Paul Benioff, Richard Feynman and Yuri Manin in the $80$s of the last century.
 These maps were introduced around $1950$ by R. V. Kadison in the papers \cite{kadison1}, \cite{kadison2}.
-Later in $1955$ Stinespring introduced completely positive maps and simultaneously proved his important dilation theorem \cite{stines}.
+Later in $1955$ Stinespring introduced completely positive maps and proved his important dilation theorem \cite{stines}, simultaneously.
 The relationship between completely positive maps and the theory of dilation was extensively formalized by Arveson \cite{arveson1}, \cite{arveson2} and \cite{arveson3}.
-At that time, the topic was not popular among mathematicians and practically it was unknown to people from other areas, however. remarkable progress were made.
+At that time, the topic was not popular among mathematicians and practically it was barely known to people from other fields, however remarkable progress was made.
 The situation changed in the 1990s when the importance of completely positive maps in quantum information theory was evidenced.
-It can be said that, currently, the subject is consolidated and the interest in it is constantly increasing.
+It can be said that, currently, the subject is consolidated and the people$'$s interest about it is constantly increasing.

-We want mention that the study of certain types of completely positive maps on groups, using representation theory on Hilbert spaces equipped with an indefinite metric defined by means of fundamental symmetries, it was realized first by J. Heo in \cite{heo}.
-There are excellent texts on completely positive maps among which we have selected only a few of them: \cite{beng},\cite{paulsen} and \cite{stormer}.
+We want to mention that the study of certain types of completely positive maps on groups, using representation theory on Hilbert spaces equipped with an indefinite metric defined by means of fundamental symmetries, it was first carried out by J. Heo in \cite{heo}.
+There are excellent texts on completely positive maps among which we have only selected a few of them: \cite{beng},\cite{paulsen} and \cite{stormer}.

-On the other hand, theoretically quantum channels or quantum operators are the fundamental objects through which information is transmitted, they constitute completely positive maps that preserve the matrix trace.
+On the other hand, theoretically quantum channels or quantum operators are the fundamental objects through which information is transmitted.
+They constitute completely positive maps that preserve the matrix trace.
 A detailed discussion of the theory of quantum channels in the finite dimensional case is presented in \cite{wat}.
 In the class of quantum channels, we must mention some of them that have particular characteristics and perform important functions within the theory of quantum information.
-For example, \textbf{random unitary quantum channels} which are of the form
+For example, \textbf{random unitary quantum channels} which have the form

-where each $U_{s}$ is a unitary matrix and $\mu_{s}$ are positive weights such that $\sum_{s=1}^{l}\mu_{s}=1$ \cite{collins}.
+where each $U_{s}$ is a unitary matrix and $\mu_{s}$ are positive weights, such that $\sum_{s=1}^{l}\mu_{s}=1$ \cite{collins}.